Qumulo/docs/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

 * Resolved a file system operations latency issue with continuous replication jobs and on clusters with high file creation load
 * Resolved an issue that caused a node to enter a reboot loop under certain conditions.

-## Qumulo Core 5.1.5
-{{page.varDownloadsRelnotes}}
-* Enabled creating mounts by using NFSv4.1 with Kerberos
-* Improved NLM and NFSv4.1 locking
-* Updated Mellanox NIC firmware
-* Made improvements to the Qumulo Core Web UI on the **APIs & Tools**, **Add Nodes**, and **Active Directory** pages
-* Added NFS fields to the Qumulo REST API and `qq` CLI
-* Deprecated the `/v2/upgrade/status` REST API
-* Updated security permissions for home directories
-* Prohibited the use of the switch-user command
-* Added support for user principal (UPN) names

-## Qumulo Core 5.1.4.1
-{{page.varDownloadsRelnotes}}
-* Improved workload read performance for streaming
-* Deprecated the `/v1/session/kv/` REST API endpoints
-* Fixed an issue on the FTP Settings page
-* Fixed an issue where unexpected behavior from an NFS client can cause issues with memory usage on a Qumulo cluster.

-## Qumulo Core 5.1.3
-{{page.varDownloadsRelnotes}}
-* Added NFSv4.1 byte-range locking support for clusters that have NFSv4.1 enabled
-* Added custom naming functionality for snapshots
-* Made improvements to the Qumulo Core Web UI
-* Improved node fault tolerance for node-adds
-* Updated the time synchronization for cloud clusters
-* Added a REST API to calculate node-add capacity
-* Fixed issues related to adding S3 privileges, making `OPEN` requests over NFSv4.1, and reassigning floating IP addresses.

-## Qumulo Core 5.1.2
-{{page.varDownloadsRelnotes}}
-* Improved user experience for NFSv4.1 ACL editor
-* Made improvements to the Qumulo Core Web UI
-* Updated time synchronization APIs for QaaS Azure clusters
-* Fixed issues related to malformed `RPCBIND` requests and replication relationships.

-## Qumulo Core 5.1.1
-{{page.varDownloadsRelnotes}}
-* Improved time management on QaaS Azure clusters
-* Improved resiliency against data center accidents
-* Made improvements to the Qumulo Core Web UI
-* Updated the SDK to Python 3.8
-* Disabled time management APIs on QaaS Azure clusters
-* Fixed SMB and Web UI form issues

 ## Qumulo Core 5.1.0.1 (Quarterly)
 {{page.varDownloadsRelnotes}}
 * Improved write performance for workloads on clusters with high-churn, small-file datasets